maknetaRo/bmi/README.md

 ## This project was bootstrapped with Create React App.
 Available Scripts

-In the project directory, you can run:
+In the project directory, you can run
 `npm istall`
+to install all dependencies
 and then
 `npm start`